iWinston/typeorm-plus/docs/decorator-reference.md

 Note: all operations inside transaction MUST use ONLY provided instance of `EntityManager`.
 Using any other source of queries (global manager, global repositories, etc.) will lead to bugs and errors.

-For move information about transactions see documentation [here](./transactions.md).
+For more information about transactions see documentation [here](./transactions.md).

 #### `@EntityRepository`